forks-by-kieran/CONTRIBUTING/README.md

 ### What happens next?
 The GitHub Organisation Managers will look into your commit and may suggest changes.
 If changes do need to be made, do not make a new pull request, instead just commit to your repo and the new changes will appear.

-If no changes need to be made, then your commits will be made!
+If no changes need to be made, then your commits will be merged!